microsoft/nni/docs/SetupNNIDeveloperEnvironment.md

 ```
 make dev-install
 ```
-to install the distribution content to development environment, and create cli scripts
+to install the distribution content to development environment, and create cli scripts.
+The default installation path is at ~/.local.

 **5. Check if the environment is ready**

 Now, you can try to start an experiment to check if your environment is ready.
 For example, run the command
+* The following example is an experiment built on TensorFlow.
+Make sure you have `TensorFlow installed` before running it.
 ```
 nnictl create --config ~/nni/examples/trials/mnist/config.yml
 ```